 Leukotriene modifiers are indicated for treatment of mild persistent asthma (see Drug therapy) and seasonal allergic rhinitis.

 Anti-IgE antibody (omalizumab) is indicated for moderately persistent or severe asthma refractory to standard treatment (see Drug therapy).
+Some evidence suggests that omalizumab is efficacious as treatment for chronic urticaria refractory to antihistamine therapy.

 Exposure to allergen in gradually increasing doses (hyposensitization or desensitization) via injection or in high doses sublingually can induce tolerance and is indicated when allergen exposure cannot be avoided and drug treatment is inadequate.
 Mechanism is unknown but may involve induction of IgG antibodies, which compete with IgE for allergen or block IgE from binding with mast cell IgE receptors; induction of interferon-γ, IL-12, and cytokines secreted by TH1 cells; or induction of regulatory T cells.